Detectify's MCP server — secure, integrated AI for your workflows.

 What internet-facing assets do I have?

 To find potential attack vectors, you need to understand what technology your organization uses that could be compromised, alongside any other available critical information.
-External attack surface management tools like Detectify call this the first step, i.e., the "Discovery" phase.
+Tools like Detectify call this the first step, i.e., the "Discovery" phase.

 Assess